National Assessment of Educational Progress (NAEP)

 SO HOW ARE STUDENTS WITH DISABILITIES DOING?

-The last administration of NAEP took place in spring of 2022.
-We've provided several analyses of the performance of students with disabilities on the NAEP:
+The last administration of NAEP took place in spring of 2024.
+We've prepared the following analyses of the performance of students with disabilities on the NAEP:

-black triangle NAEP Results for Students with Disabilities :: National results for 2022 and 2019 for students with disabilities (IEPs only) compared to students without disabilities (public schools) for the most recent 2 NAEP administrations.
+NAEP Results for Students with Disabilities :: National results for 2024, 2022 and 2019 for students with disabilities (IEPs only) compared to students without disabilities (public schools) for the most recent three NAEP administrations.